Eryc123Y/touying-monash/template/dewdrop.typ

 })

-/// New section slide for the presentation.
+/// New section slide for the presentation with enhanced Monash styling.
 You can update it by updating the `new-section-slide-fn` argument for `config-common` function.
 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///